namitjagtiani/terraform-azure-pendpoint-plink-azfw/README.md

 # Using Azure Private Endpoints and Private Link Service with Azure Firewall

-This repo contains the components required to test the Azure Private Endpoint and Private Link functionality outlined in the This site was built using [Blog article](https://namitjagtiani.com/2020/02/14/azure-private-link-udr-support-public-preview/).
+This repo contains the components required to build and test the Azure Private Endpoint and Private Link functionality outlined in this blog article [Blog article](https://namitjagtiani.com/2020/02/14/azure-private-link-udr-support-public-preview/).

 ## Deployment diagram